- 02/25/2022 -

 What is bioavailability?

-Due to a variety of application methods, CBD tends to have different bioavailability levels depending on how it’s being taken.
+Due to the variety of application methods, CBD and other cannabinoids (such as THC) have different bioavailability levels depending on how they’re being taken.
 According to the study above, anything taken orally, like edibles or capsules, tend to have much lower bioavailability due to the first-pass metabolism effect.
 Oils, or other things taken sublingually (under the tongue), like sprays, appear to have higher bioavailability because the CBD is able to be absorbed straight into the bloodstream, bypassing the other systems.
-The same goes for any kind of vaping or smoking, which tend to be the fastest-acting, most bioavailable of all application methods.
-Less is known about topicals, or transdermal (skin) application, and how much CBD content is absorbed into our bodies that way.
-In general, however, much more research is needed before we fully understand how CBD is absorbed by our bodies.
+The same goes for inhalation, like smoking or vaping, which tends to be the fastest-acting, most bioavailable of all application methods.

 In terms of Full Spectrum CBD, which is filled with other supporting cannabinoids, terpenes, and flavonoids, these compounds are all absorbed by our bodies in different ways.
 For example, flavonoids are known for having low bioavailability.
-Not much is known yet about how well the flavonoids within CBD are absorbed by our bodies and what impacts they might have.
+Unfortunately, there isn’t always a lot of research investigating how all these compounds may work together and impact things like bioavailability, but thankfully, you can still find a few studies out there looking into it.

 CBD may also impact the bioavailability of other medications, and how they’re absorbed into our bodies.
 This is one reason why it’s so important to pay attention and discuss things with your doctor if you’re mixing drugs.
 For more info about drug interactions, check out what we wrote on the topic here.